 No. The FurtherJustice Legal Accelerator Grant is intended to help organizations launch or expand direct civil legal services.
 We do not not fund programs to represent individuals in criminal cases.

 Yes.
-As long as your organization intends to provide direct civil legal services to clients on their rights, you are eligible for the Grant.
+As long as your organization intends to provide direct civil legal services to clients on their rights, your organization is eligible to apply for the Grant.

 Yes.
 FurtherJustice does not require that the community members being helped have legal status in the United States.
 As long as the organization wants to provide direct civil legal services, such as assistance with immigration matters, the organization can apply for a FurtherJustice Legal Accelerator Grant.